s23577/NAI_ZJAZD1/ZJAZD_3_Movies_recommendation/README.md

 ## Getting Started

 ### Prerequisites
-To run the Movie Recommendations Engine you need to have Python 3 installed on your system.
+To run the Movies or Series Recommendations Engine you need to have Python 3 installed on your system.
 If you don't have it, you can download it from the [official Python website](https://www.python.org/).

 ### Installation
 To install the required libraries, you can use pip: